-After registering, payment of tuition and fees must be made to the campus Business Office within the established payment deadline.
+After registering, payment of tuition and fees must be made within the established payment deadline.
 Failure to meet established payment deadlines will result in debt collection activity.
 The student is responsible for all unpaid balances.
 All balances must be paid before a student can register for courses on any SCC campus.

 Students may enroll in the eCashier monthly payment plan.
-(See Payment Policy - Financial Planning)
+(See Payment Policy -Financial Planning)